German submarine U-1 (1935): Service history

 Her pre-war service was unremarkable, but she did gain a reputation as a poor ship.
 Her rapid construction, combined with the inadequacy of the technology which was used to create her, made her uncomfortable, leaky and slow.
 When war came, there were already plans to shelve her and her immediate sister boats for use as training boats only.

 Despite this however, owing to a shortage of available units she sailed on 29 March 1940 against British shipping operating off Norway, close to the limit of her effective operating range.
 She failed to find a target, but was sent out again on 4 April, in preparation for Operation Weserübung (the invasion of Norway).

 Fate

 U-1 sent a brief radio signal on 6 April, giving her position, before she disappeared.
-She was struck by a mine in British minefield Field No. 7 in the North Sea north of Terschelling at position 54°14′N 05°07′E. The entire aft section of the boat was blown off and all hands lost.
+She struck a mine in British minefield Field No. 7 in the North Sea north of Terschelling at position 54°14′N 05°07′E. The entire aft section of the boat was blown off and all hands lost.
 In June 2007, the wreck of U-1 was located by divers.

 She was the first of over 1,000 U-boats to serve during the Battle of the Atlantic, and one of over 700 to be lost at sea.